 Large images, poorly coded plugins and themes, slow web hosting, and really long pages that scroll down forever can all make your site load at a snail’s pace.

-First, run the Google PageSpeed Insights tool to get an understanding of speed improvements that can be made.
+First, run the Google PageSpeed Insights tool to get an understanding of the speed improvements that can be made.

 As ever, there’s a plugin that can help speed things up.
 There are plenty to choose from, but W3 Total Cache is the most popular.